HackBulgaria/Programming101-3/week6/1-Who-Follows-You-Back/README.md

 ### Implementation details

+* In order to fetch JSON for a given user you can make call to this API endpoint: [https://api.github.com/users/radorado](https://api.github.com/users/radorado).
+Just substitute `radorado` with your username.
 * Use the [GitHub API](https://developer.github.com/v3/) to fetch an user's followers,
 * Make sure to create yourself a GitHub Application from your [Settings panel](https://github.com/settings/applications) and obtain `client_id` and `client_secret`.
 This is because of API Rate Limiting - https://developer.github.com/v3/rate_limit/
 * Make calls with your `client_id` and `client_secret` in order to have `5000` requests per hour!